 "For we know that our old self was crucified with him so that the body ruled by sin might be done away with, that we should no longer be slaves to sin—because anyone who has died has been set free from sin...Therefore do not let sin reign in your mortal body so that you obey its evil desires...For sin shall no longer be your master, because you are not under the law, but under grace." —Romans 6:1-4, 6-7, 12, 14

 Our sin nature makes it literally impossible to NOT sin.
+But that isn't an excuse to keep sinning whenever we wish to.
+There's a reason why God doesn't want us to sin.
 Sin damages our relationships with others, ourselves, and with God.
-But Jesus paid the penalty for all our sins so that we no longer slaves to our sinful ways (Galatians 5:1; 2 Corinthians 3:17).
-We can now choose to not sin—even if we are tempted by it.
-Intentionally sinning without remorse or desire to repent is to insult Jesus's sacrifice that He made for you.
-God will forgive us when we sincerely repent.
-That's true grace for true sin.
+Jesus paid the penalty for all our sins so that we no longer slaves to our sinful ways (Galatians 5:1; 2 Corinthians 3:17), and we can honor His sacrifice by choosing holiness over sinfulness.
+We can CHOOSE to resist sin—even if we are tempted by it.
+Intentionally sinning, without remorse or desire to repent, is to insult Jesus' sacrifice.
+Yes, God will always forgive us when we sincerely repent, and that's a true grace we can be thankful for.